Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Modifications of the PAH opacities to replicate the AIB profiles in the JWST spectrum of T Cha

 Based on \cite{LiDraine2001}, the absorption cross section per carbon atom contributed by the $j$th Drude component is

-where, $\sigma_{\mathrm{int},j}$ is the strength of the profile, $N_\mathrm{C}$ denotes the number of C atoms, and the rest of the symbols are the same as in Equation \ref{eqn:1}.
-Note that $\sigma_{\mathrm{int},j}$ can be tuned for a number of Drude profile components such that it can replicate a given PAH template.
+where, $\sigma_{\mathrm{int},j}$ is the integrated absorption strength of the $j$th profile, $N_\mathrm{C}$ denotes the number of C atoms, and the rest of the symbols are the same as in Equation \ref{eqn:1}.
+We note that $\sigma_{\mathrm{int},j}$ can be tuned for a number of Drude profile components such that it can replicate a given PAH template.
 Further, the choice of the $\sigma_{\mathrm{int},j}$ may be guided by $\lambda_\mathrm{j}$, $b_\mathrm{j}$, and $\gamma_\mathrm{j}$ corresponding to each profile.
-Comparing Equation \ref{eqn:1} and Equation \ref{eqn:B1}, we derive $\sigma_{\mathrm{int},j}$ for all the Drude components calculated for the 6.2, 8.1 and 11.3 $\mu$m {AIBs} listed in Table \ref{tab:pahflux}, in a relative scale, using the values of $\lambda_\mathrm{j}$, $b_\mathrm{j}$, and $\gamma_\mathrm{j}$.
-Then, we scale {the total} $\sigma_{\mathrm{int},j}$ values {individually summed for the} 6.2, 8.1 and 11.3 $\mu$m {bands to the absolute $\sigma_{\mathrm{int},j}$ scales corresponding to the 6.2 $\mu$m band, the 7.7+8.6 complex, and the 11.3 $\mu$m band, respectively, using the values} given by \cite{Draine+2021}. {The scaling is first applied to get the $\sigma_{\mathrm{int},j}$ for the neutral PAHs in the required absolute units, and then the values were further scaled with appropriate factors to obtain the $\sigma_{\mathrm{int},j}$ values for ionized PAHs.
-Since some components carries the dependency on the hydrogen-to-carbon ratio ($\mathrm{H/C}$, see \citealt{DraineLi2007, Draine+2021}), during the scaling process, we adopt $\mathrm{H/C}=0.375$ (also see below).}
+Comparing Equation \ref{eqn:1} and Equation \ref{eqn:B1}, we derive $\sigma_{\mathrm{int},j}$ for all the Drude components calculated for the 6.2, 8.1 and 11.3 $\mu$m AIBs listed in Table \ref{tab:pahflux}, in a relative scale, using the values of $\lambda_\mathrm{j}$, $b_\mathrm{j}$, and $\gamma_\mathrm{j}$.
+Then, we scale the total $\sigma_{\mathrm{int},j}$ values individually summed for the 6.2, 8.1 and 11.3 $\mu$m bands to the absolute $\sigma_{\mathrm{int},j}$ scales corresponding to the 6.2 $\mu$m band, the 7.7+8.6 complex, and the 11.3 $\mu$m band, respectively, using the values given by \cite{Draine+2021}{\footnote{For example, in case of the 8.1 $\mu$m band, the summed cross sections of the 7.586, 7.89, 8.143, and 8.65 $\mu$m components calculated in this work matches the summed cross sections of the 7.417, 7.598, 7.85, 8.33, and 8.61 $\mu$m components, corresponding to the 7.7+8.6 $\mu$m complex, given in \cite{Draine+2021}}}.
+The scaling is first applied to get the $\sigma_{\mathrm{int},j}$ values for the neutral PAHs in the required absolute units, and then the values were further scaled with appropriate factors to obtain the $\sigma_{\mathrm{int},j}$ values for ionised PAHs.
+Since some components carries the dependency on the hydrogen-to-carbon ratio ($\mathrm{H/C}$, see \citealt{DraineLi2007, Draine+2021}), during the scaling process, we adopt $\mathrm{H/C}=0.375$ (also see below).